Advancing Disability-Inclusive Healthcare (ADIH)

 © 2025 The Board of Trustees of the University of Illinois.
 All rights reserved.

 It’s such a valuable undertaking to help medical professionals see disability from the perspective of individuals with disabilities ourselves.
-It’s helpful and crucial I believe for physicians and others to see that those with functional limitations are not perennial patients.
-Yes, from time to time we have needs and health concerns that require the expertise of those in the healthcare field, we also have dreams and heartaches and responsibilities and joys that may have very little to do with a diagnosis, functional limitation or impairment.
+It’s helpful and crucial, I believe, for physicians and others to see that those with functional limitations are not perennial patients.
+Yes, from time to time we have needs and health concerns that require the expertise of those in the healthcare field.
+We also have dreams and heartaches and responsibilities and joys that may have very little to do with a diagnosis, functional limitation or impairment.

-| Children's Author, Educator and Advocator
+| Children's Author, Educator and Advocate

 Genesis of the ADIH project at UIC